 School supplies: What do schools or parents need to provide?

-Changes to curriculum: Planned impact on children?
+Curriculum changes: Planned impact on children?

 Special education: Programs for learning challenged students?

-Profiles: Exceptional principals, teachers or students to promote?
+Profiles: Exceptional principals, teachers, or students to promote?

-Parent leaders Concerns about teachers, schools or children’s education?
+Parent Leaders: Concerns about teachers, schools, or children’s education?

-School discipline New problem solving policies?
+School Discipline New problem-solving policies?

 Sample Package: Back to School

-A package can include an explanation of programs, changes, background, narratives and data.
+A package can include an explanation of programs, changes, background, narratives, and data.
 It can also include spending numbers for a program or policy statements that show any changes from the original documents.
-For example, teacher training stories could include the number of teachers trained, details of the training program, why the program changed and improved and its content.
+For example, teacher training stories could include the number of teachers trained, details of the training program, why the program changed and improved, and it’s content.

 Media often contact administrators or ministry officials on education stories.
-However, other groups can get in on the stories, by providing a back-to-school package.
+However, other groups can get in on the stories by providing a back-to-school package.